 Note: All emails sent through your Constant Contact account include the information above and will be in compliance with CASL.

 We’ve seen that businesses that focus on permission-based marketing demonstrate that they value the trust and privacy of each and every customer.
-As a result, they have better open rates, less spam reports, and more opportunities to grow their business.
+As a result, they have better open rates, fewer spam reports, and more opportunities to grow their business.